calimero-project/calimero-server/README.md

       - `ip`: the KNX subnet is connected via a KNXnet/IP tunneling connection
       - `knxip`: the KNX subnet is connected via KNX IP or KNXnet/IP routing
       - `usb`: connect to subnet via a USB device, if the device name/ID is left empty, the first USB device found will be used
-      - `ft12`: use a FT1.2 protocol connection with EMI2 format
+      - `ft12`: use a FT1.2 protocol connection with EMI2 format (specify the `format` attribute for cEMI exchange format)
-      - `ft12-cemi`: use a FT1.2 protocol connection with cEMI format
       - `tpuart`: use a TP-UART adapter to connect to a KNX TP1 network
       - `virtual`: run KNX subnet and enable the connection of virtual and real devices
       - `emulate`: emulates the behaviour of a KNX subnet for process communication.
 KNX datapoints may be specified in an accompanying datapoint XML file.